skronheim/Project-4/README.md

         * For the popularity prediction the Artist, Album, and Track Name data was removed
     * Subsets of the data that were used
         * For the genre prediction: popularity, explicit, danceability, energy, loudness, mode, speechiness

-        **@Group - Add any data you removed or kept here (whichever list is shorter); the order should be Brenda, then Sarah, then Carly to keep consistent with the proposed ppt order (K-Means -> popularity -> genre)**

     * Further data was encoded
         * For the popularity and genre model, genre was binary encoded

-        **@Group - Add any extra data encoding you performed here, if any (if there is none, that's fine); the order should be Brenda, then Sarah, then Carly to keep consistent with the proposed ppt order (K-Means -> popularity -> genre)**

 # Models